Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 21 April 2026 10.38.37 UTC
+- WIB: Selasa, 21 April 2026 13.09.44 UTC
-- WITA: Selasa, 21 April 2026 11.38.37 UTC
+- WITA: Selasa, 21 April 2026 14.09.44 UTC
-- WIT: Selasa, 21 April 2026 12.38.37 UTC
+- WIT: Selasa, 21 April 2026 15.09.44 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: friendship
+Kategori: nature